colinmeinke/wilderness/README.md

 - `finish` is a *function* that is called when the animation finishes
-- `motionPath` is a *plain shape object* that defines the motion path of the animation
+- `motionPath` is a *plain shape object* that defines the motion path of the animation.
+It can also include the following additional properties:
+    - `easing` is either a *string* or a *function*.
+    - `rotate` is a *boolean* that defines if the shape should be rotated inline with the direction of the motion path.
 - `name` is a *string* that can be used to reference this animation by objects in a
   [`timeline()` function](#timeline-function)